duncanbradley/axis-extension/text_body/introduction.md

 Various accounts have sought to explain the consequences of including denominator information in visualisations.
 Depicting denominators may facilitate understanding of part-to-whole relationships, diminishing class-inclusion errors associated with denominator neglect [@reyna_theory_2008].
 This argument is consistent with Fuzzy Trace Theory, which also predicts the influence of physical attributes in gist representations, such that the appearance of short bars in charts with extended axes may contribute to smaller magnitude judgements [@reyna_theory_2008].
 Additionally, [@stone_salience_2018] suggest facilitation of proportional reasoning may be largely responsible for observed effects.
 Increasing the salience of the denominator in text fails to affect judgements, yet a graphical representation effectively communicates the true scale of the denominator, helping put numerators into perspective.

 Prior work on extending axes, discussed above, did not disclose methods for determining axis limits in charts without denominators.
 The values used as upper limits appear to be arbitrary.
 In the present study, we increase ecological validity by employing default axis limits from {ggplot2} [@wickham_ggplot2_2016], a popular visualisation tool used in the R programming environment.
 Furthermore, previous studies' statistical power and generalisability have been limited by the use of one [@okan_designing_2018] or two [@garcia-retamero_who_2010] trials per participant.
 Our experiments explore a range of scenarios (32 experimental trials per participant).
 The data presented are also unrelated to risk judgements, the domain of this prior work.

+#### Open Research Statement

+Data, analysis code, and pre-registrations are available at osf.io/854uc/.